 It’s easy to customize this milk bath and create your own essential oil blend.
-Just be sure to not exceed more than 60 drops in total.
+Just be sure not to exceed more than 60 drops in total.
 Of course, you can also just use a single oil and make a lavender oatmeal bath recipe or a chamomile bath.

-If you are pregnant, have very sensitive skin or a medical condition, consult with a health care professional about the safe use of essential oils in your situation.
+If you are pregnant, have very sensitive skin, or a medical condition, consult with a health care professional about the safe use of essential oils in your situation.

 ESSENTIAL OIL SAFETY IN DIY BATH PRODUCTS

 Before we whip up this oatmeal milk bath, I want to talk briefly about essential oil safety in homemade bath recipes.
 You probably already know that most essential oils have to be diluted in a carrier oil to use them safely.
 But what about products like bath bombs, bath salts, or this homemade milk bath?